 This is set up by the local area board and there will be opportunities for people to volunteer to join the COB both as full members and as co-opted members who may help with a specific issue or project.

 - Terms of Reference for the Shadow Community Operations Board Terms of Reference for the Shadow Community Operations Board 261kb

-At the 15 February 2011 cabinet meeting, councillors approved a programme of work to deliver community campuses across the county and – starting with a number of specific community areas over the next two years – to develop and test alternative solutions to the management of public services.
-Background information to the project can be found in the following documents.
+In February 2011 councillors approved a programme to deliver community campuses across the county and to develop and test alternative solutions to the management of public services.
+Background information to the project can be found in the following documents

-- Broad benefits of co-location Broad benefits of co-location 213kb
+- Broad benefits of co-location Broad benefits of co-location 208kb

 - Cabinet agenda and papers for the launch of campus project

 - Cabinet agenda and papers approval of Corsham, Melksham and Salisbury campuses